ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 The in-browser [OCaml Playground](https://ocaml.org/play) has a similar interface.

-The examples in this tutorial can be typed in by hand, or copied into `ocaml`, `utop`, or the OCaml Playground with copy and paste.
+The examples in this tutorial can be typed in by hand or copied into `ocaml`, `utop`, or the OCaml Playground with copy and paste.
 Alternatively, we may type into a file and load its contents directly with the `#use` directive: